jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

       ./makePythonTdd.ps1 telephone

-  and it shows an :ref:`AssertionError` after making the files I need
+  and it shows an :ref:`AssertionError` after making the files and folders for the project

   .. code-block:: python